fixle-source/analysis-complementary-alternative-medicines/outputs/figure/readme.md

 ### Some figures have random "Figure x.x" title my bad.
-I changed many time how I wanted to classify everything, appart from this detail they're all gine
+I changed many time how I wanted to classify everything, appart from this detail they're all fine